Ana María (Latino Outreach) Campaign

 behaviors among Latinas

-Developed in Spanish, by Latinos, this campaign is culturally
+Developed in Spanish, by Latinos, this program is culturally

 and linguistically appropriate; is positive, warm and credible